akhepcat/hamnets/README.md

 # Configuration
   hamnets is a perl script, and the configuration file it uses is also pure perl code.
-An example configuration file [hamnets.cfg] is supplied in this repository, and should be placed in the ".config/" directory under your user's home.
+Example configuration files are supplied in under the net-cfgs directory.
+You can either take one, and copy it wholesale into the ".config/" directory under your user's home as "hamnets.cfg",  or use it as a starting point for your own local area.
+Feel free to send area examples back to me for distribution as a pull request.

   There are two basic sections, the "rigs" and the "nets"